Chilean electronic music: History

 The origins of electronic music in Chile can be found as far back as 1958, when physicist Werner Meyer-Eppler visited Chile.
 As a result of his visit, experimentation with electronic music gained support from the scientific community and an electronic music laboratory was established.

-In 1959, Jose Visencio Asuar published a thesis entitled "Generación mecánica y electrónica del sonido musical" (Mechanical and Electronic Generation of Musical Sound), and to demonstrate his thesis he composed "Variaciones espectrales" (Spectral Variations), the first piece of electronic music in Chile.
+In 1959, Jose Vicente Asuar published a thesis entitled "Generación mecánica y electrónica del sonido musical" (Mechanical and Electronic Generation of Musical Sound), and to demonstrate his thesis he composed "Variaciones espectrales" (Spectral Variations), the first piece of electronic music in Chile.

 In 1966, at the Universidad Católica, Samuel Claro released his second electronic music album, Estudio N°1.

 Asuar released Estudio Aletorio in 1962 and Ambientes Sonoros in 1967.
 Both records were released in Germany (Karlsruhe) and Venezuela (Caracas).

 In 1968, Tomás Lefever composed 19 electronic tracks and released Klesis, a compilation album containing works by Amenábar and Asuar.

 It is not clear when exactly the electronic music movement as it is known today reached Chile.
 At the beginning of the 1990s a small underground movement had emerged, with DJs such as Cristian Vogel, Ricardo Villalobos, Matias Aguayo and Sergio Orrego, the opening of the specialist store Background, and small scale events like “Barracudas” in 1992, “Corriente Alterna” (1993), “Distrito Distinto” (1993), “Background” (1994), “Avanzada multimedia” (1994), “Frontera Final” (1995) and “Spandex Parties” taking place through the 1990s.
 However, most commentators see the true birth of electronica in Chile at the Alacran Peninsula in the city of Arica, in an event that took place during the solar eclipse of November 1994.